Child employment legislation

 Approval for exemption by the ‘body of persons’ must be sought from the Education Welfare Service at the local Area Education Office, where the performances are to take place.
 Written details on the appropriate Body of Persons application form will be required by the Education Welfare Services before final approval is given.

-If you are interested in becoming a Matron, please contact the Child Licensing Office for more information.
+If you are interested in becoming a chaperone in entertainment, please contact the Child Licensing Office for more information.